There’s no rigid age at which we must retire and the right time for you to stop work will depend very much on your individual circumstances.

 Book my free call

-What is the retirement age for personal pensions?
+What is the retirement age UK for personal pensions?

 If you take out a pension directly with a pension provider, or through an independent financial advisor, you can usually access your retirement savings from the age of 55, rising to 57 by 2028.
-Also, you have to choose your investment funds.
+Also, you have to choose your investment funds, or an advisor will recommend which funds your pension savings should be invested in on your behalf.
 However, a number of the funds on offer also have lifestyling.

 Action points